mueezrafiquie/major-project/proposal.md

 - different background music for differnt levels and game screens
 - very smooth animations for the alien waves, the bullets and the plane
 - different planes, in addition to already being stronger or weaker, will have their own special ability that maybe has a cooldown
+- a "level" screen that shows progress through different level which all have their own types of aliens and unique waves and bosses, measuring progress through those levels with a three star system based on how many aliens were let through/amount of damage taken
+- different game modes: arcade mode where it's one giant level that keeps going and it tracks how long you last vs a level system
+- project that works with different sized screens